About the Transition Medicine Clinic

-The clinic serves the needs of adolescents and young adults diagnosed with a chronic childhood disease or disability, including but not limited to, spina bifida, cystic fibrosis, sickle cell disease, congenital heart disease, autism, attention deficit hypertensive disorder, Down syndrome, cerebral palsy, long-term cancer survivors, and other genetic diseases.
+The clinic serves the needs of adolescents and young adults diagnosed with a chronic childhood disease or disability, including but not limited to, spina bifida, autism, Down syndrome, cerebral palsy, and other genetic diseases.

 The goal of the clinic is to prevent urgent healthcare crisis and to minimize the impact of a shrinking social support network that these patients and families have come to rely on in the pediatric healthcare system.
 This includes helping them overcome obstacles encountered in both adult Medicaid and private health insurance systems.